Jacky Molard

 Jacky Molard (born 1961) is a Breton musician known for performing Breton folk music.
 He plays violin, fiddle, guitar and bass.
-He is or has been a member of Gwerz (band), Pennoù Skoulm, the Jacky Molard Acoustic Quartet, and has also played in various groups with Érik Marchand such as Taraf de Caransebes.
+He is or has been a member of Gwerz, Pennoù Skoulm, the Jacky Molard Acoustic Quartet, and has also played in various groups with Érik Marchand such as Taraf de Caransebes.
 He is also a composer and producer.
 Jacky created the "Innacor" Breton/World music label in 2005 along with Érik Marchand and Bertrand Dupont.
 He has also worked with musicians outside Brittany such as Foune Diarra.